Hareem2134/GastronomiaElysium/replit.md

 - `npm run check` - Type checking

 The application is structured for easy deployment to platforms like Replit, Vercel, or any Node.js hosting environment with PostgreSQL support.
 The monorepo structure keeps client, server, and shared code organized while maintaining type safety across the entire stack.

+## Recent Changes

+- **Design Update (January 2025)**: Changed from dark theme (gold/charcoal) to clean white background with royal blue color scheme
+- **Project Rename**: Updated from "Gastronomia Elysium" to "Royal Cuisine Palace"
+- **Color Theme**: Implemented royal blue (#245DC1) as primary color with white backgrounds and light gray accents
+- **Component Updates**: Updated all UI components, buttons, navigation, and typography to use new color scheme

 ### Performance Considerations
 - Image optimization through proper sizing and lazy loading